ojowinter/test/README.md

 they are referenced to be used i.e. into a function whose parameter is a pointer:

 `&x` to `x=[x]` (but only in the first variable referenced).

+#### Return of multiple values

+When a Go function returns more than one value then those values are put into an array.
+Then, to access to the different values it is created a variable `_` assigned to the return of the function, and the variable's names defined in Go are used to access to each value of that array.

+By example, for a Go function like this:

+	sum, product := sumAndProduct(x, y)

+its transformation would be:

+	var _ = SumAndProduct(x, y), sum = _[0], product = _[1];

 #### Library